accessibility-luxembourg/accessibilite.public.lu/content/en/controle-simplifie.md

 - A page with a form (the contact page, for example);
 - A page with special content: a video, a table, a complex image.

-Pages containing too much non-compliant content should be avoided.
+Pages containing too much content that are out of scope should be avoided.
 If non-conformities are detected for a criterion listed below, it is not necessary to test all 3 pages for this criterion.
 We are only considering web pages; all downloadable documents are outside the scope of this method.